 In December 2008, the Australian Government and the Council of Australian Governments (COAG) released for public consultation draft legislation for an expanded Renewable Energy Target (RET) that will bring the MRET and existing and proposed state and territory targets into a single national RET scheme.
-This target will need 45,000 gigawatt hours (GWh) of renewable energy further to the approximately 15,000 GWh of existing renewable energy capacity.

 In February 2010, the Rudd Government announced proposed that from 1 January 2011, the RET will include two parts - the Small-scale Renewable Energy Scheme (SRES) and the Large-scale Renewable Energy Target (LRET).

 The SRES applies to small-scale technologies such as residential solar power and solar hot water systems and is supported by the Renewable Energy Certificate (REC) system.
 The SRES is currently uncapped.